rustkas/The-C-programming-Language/README.md

 # The-C-programming-Language
-Source code for the book
+Source code for the book of Brian W. Kernighan, Dennis M. Ritchie